VizTracer

 viztracer --log_gc

-log_async: boolean = False
+log_async: bool = False

 Whether log async tasks as separate “thread” in vizviewer